Happy International Women's Day. This is for Pat, Beth, Katy and all of the strong women who keep on keepin' on.

 “You’re gonna die,” the man screamed, his meaty paw around the butt of her pistol.

-As she stretched out on a fabric beach chair, with warm and reassuring sugar-white sand underfoot, the reincarnate feelings of violation subsided.
+But now as she stretched out on a fabric beach chair, with warm and reassuring sugar-white sand underfoot, the reincarnate feelings of violation subsided.
 A rejuvenating, balmy summer sun soaked into her skin as though she had solar panels and her whole body was a battery.
 Canvas and steel creaked and groaned, her lean six-foot frame searching for just the right position.

 But, the injuries she had sustained paled in comparison to the cruel wound of a peer, passed on innocently by a friend.
 Women cops let people get too close – that was the locker room talk from one of her male colleagues.
 Chicks didn’t realize the danger they were in until it was upon them.
 They are soft-skill oriented, talking and reasoning with people.
 Guys played contact sports – guys knew when it was game on.